The Challenge of Consistency in Distributed Systems

 How Freenet Sidesteps This Challenge

-Instead of relying on heavyweight consensus mechanisms, Freenet adopts a (to my knowledge) novel eventual consistency approach.
+Instead of relying on heavyweight consensus mechanisms, Freenet adopts a (to our knowledge) novel eventual consistency approach.
 Here’s why this approach is especially powerful and flexible:

 1. Flexible Merge Mechanism Defined by Contracts

-In Freenet, every value stored under a given key is required to be mergeable—meaning that different versions can be combined into a consistent state.
-But instead of enforcing a rigid, one-size-fits-all merge strategy, Freenet uses WebAssembly (Wasm) contracts to define how data should be synchronized.
-The author of each Wasm contract specifies the rules for merging data, allowing them to tailor the synchronization process to the specific needs of the application.
-This flexibility is crucial because not all data requires the same kind of consistency.
-For some use cases, merging could mean taking the union of two sets, while for others, it might involve choosing the latest timestamp.
+In Freenet, every value stored under a given key must be mergeable, meaning that different versions can be combined into a consistent state.
+To ensure consistency, merging must be order-independent, always producing the same result regardless of the sequence in which states are combined (a property known as a commutative monoid).
+Rather than imposing a rigid, universal merge strategy, Freenet leverages WebAssembly (Wasm) contracts to define custom synchronization rules.
+Each Wasm contract is authored to specify how data should be merged, allowing synchronization to be tailored to the unique requirements of the application.
+This flexibility is essential because different types of data demand different approaches to consistency.
+For example, merging might involve taking the union of two sets for one use case, while another might prioritize the version with the latest timestamp.

 2. Efficient Synchronization via Summary and Delta